10 Things We Can Do To Save A Water Damaged iPhone

 They absorb moisture in a superior manner simply by making minimum contact with the phone’s body.
 Place a few silica gel packets over and under your phone.
 Let them absorb the water content that is inside the device.

 You might have already heard of this foolproof solution to repair a dropped iPhone in water.
 Place your iPhone in a bowl or bag of rice in such a way that it would submerge in it.
 Make sure that it is uncooked rice else your phone might get unwanted dirt.
 Leave your phone in rice for at least a day to ensure that the water content would be absorbed entirely.
 Afterward, all you got to do is take your phone out and remove the pieces of rice from it.

-Use a hairdryer (if it has cool wind setting)
+Use a hairdryer (if it has a cool wind setting)

 This might be a little extreme, but even after following the above-mentioned drill, if the iPhone wet won’t turn on after 48 hours, then you have to walk the extra mile.
 Be extremely cautious while using a hairdryer to fix the iPhone liquid damage.
 Turn on the cool wind setting and keep the dryer in low power mode, and gently blow it over your phone.
 You can keep your phone at a distance ensuring that the air blow won’t cause any damage to it.
 If it will make your phone heat up, then switch off the dryer immediately.

 You may also be interested in:

 - How to Recover Data from Water Damaged iPhone